Arksine/moonraker/docs/configuration.md

 #   symbolic link, it must be the real directory in which the client's virtual
 #   environment are located.
 If `client_repo` is set, this parameter must be
 #   provided

-# Repo info defines the information for the client repository.
-# The last word must be the same as the above section.
-[repo_info ServiceName]
 origin:
 #   The full GitHub URL for the repository.
 This url must begin with https://
 #   and end in .git